Dhaneor/Dhaneor/README.md

 - 👋 Hi, I’m @Dhaneor
-- 👀 I’m interested in building crypto trading bots.
-- 🌱 I’m currently learning python (incl. pandas, plotly, dash ...), financial analysis and Binance & Kucoin APIs.
+- 👀 My main project is 'Harry Botter' - a fleible and capable crypto trading system with redundant high-speed data streaming, multi-account & multi-exchange capability, and a flexible and powerful strategy component.
-- 💞️ I’m looking to collaborate on building an advanced crypto trading system, then a crypto hedge fund incl. a web interface.
+- 💞️ I’m looking to collaborate to build advanced crypto trading systems, then a crypto hedge fund ...
 - 📫 How to reach me cryptodude23@protonmail.com

 <!---